nubisproject/nubis-bastionsshkey/README.md

 }
 ```

-Below is an example of the yaml file that confd will generate
+And this is the yaml file that confd will generate
 ```yaml
 ---
     username: